Pole with poster on it saying Planet Earth First

 There are some incredible brands out there doing some incredible things.
 There's nothing wrong with starting with some research.
 Dig into other brands in your niche and industry—and even those outside of your niche and industry—to see what they're up to.

-You may encounter some inspirational and motivational ideas that hadn’t occurred to you before, or learn some new strategies or processes to develop strong core values.
+You may encounter some inspirational and motivational ideas that hadn't occurred to you before, or learn some new strategies or processes to develop strong core values.
+Studying your industry helps you understand what competitors are doing and what consumers in your space care about most.

 Once you've established your brand values, it's time to implement them.
 This requires some strategic thinking since they should touch every aspect of your business.
 Below are a few tips to help you live your brand values.

 If you want to keep your brand values top of mind for everyone, make sure to highlight them in digital and physical spaces.
-Emphasizing them in commonly used channels helps to keep them at the forefront of your business.
-Here are a places to consider:
+Emphasizing them in commonly used marketing channels helps to keep them at the forefront of your business.
+Here are places to consider:

-Communicate them to customers
+Communicate Them to Customers

 To captivate potential buyers and establish brand loyalty, it's vital to effectively communicate your brand values across various marketing touchpoints.